Skip to main content

 3. Choose the source and target asset types

-4. Enter the relation name
+4. Enter the relationship name

 5. Choose the color and arrow style